Writing A CV

 - Other publications

 List all professional groups and offices held.
-Include all departmental and university groups, committees and task forces on which you served.
+Include all departmental and university groups, committees, and task forces on which you served.
 Student groups are valid as well.
 You should demonstrate that you have exhibited leadership qualities.

 List all you read/speak and note those in which you are fluent, proficient, or in which you have a basic knowledge.
+If English is your only language, leave this section off your CV.